phase2: Full-State Vector Simulation of Quantum Time Evolution at Scale: Results

 \subsection{Experimental setup}

-The numerical calculation to estimate the Trotter error constant for a Hamiltonian model of a ruthenium ligand NKP-1339 in a drug-protein complex \cite{Trondl2014, Peti1999}, was performed between January and March 2025 on the two HPC facilities: (i) a CPU cluster Euler at ETH Z\"urich, and (ii) a NVIDIA GPU cluster Gefion, operated by Danish Centre for AI Innovation (DCAI) and located in Copenhagen.
+The numerical calculation to estimate the Trotter error constant for a Hamiltonian model of a ruthenium ligand NKP-1339 in a drug-protein complex \cite{Trondl2014, Peti1999}, was performed between January and March 2025 in the two HPC facilities: (i) a CPU cluster Euler at ETH Z\"urich, and (ii) a NVIDIA GPU cluster Gefion, operated by Danish Centre for AI Innovation (DCAI) and located in Copenhagen.
 On Euler, the simulation of a system of 36 qubits used up to 16~384 CPU cores (AMD EPYC 9654 CPU) and 8\,TB of memory, distributed among 64 nodes.
 The Gefion architecture consists of hybrid servers (NVIDIA DGX nodes) equipped with 2 Intel Xeon Platinum 8480C processors and 8 NVIDIA H100 GPUs.
-For our simulation, we used up to 64 DGX nodes (512 GPUs), and 32\,TB of GPU memory to simulate the time evolution of a 40-qubit Hamiltonian.
-See \nameref{sec:hamiltonian_prep} for the description of the simulation input data.
+For our simulation, we used up to 64 DGX nodes (512 GPUs) and 32\,TB of GPU memory to simulate the time evolution of a 40-qubit Hamiltonian.